Scroll Top

 • Redundant data refers to data that is duplicated across multiple locations, often without a clear reason.
 The storage of redundant data is unnecessary and organizations should implement processes for deleting it.

 • Obsolete data refers to data that is no longer relevant or useful, for example, data about discontinued products.
 This type of data can be a liability, taking up storage space and unnecessarily increasing the blast radius of security incidents.
-For obsolete data, organizations should implement processes for deleting or archiving it in accordance with compliance requirements, particularly around legal requirements for retention.
+For obsolete data, organizations should implement processes for deleting or archiving it in accordance with compliance requirements, particularly around legal requirements for retention

 • Dormant data refers to data that has not been accessed or used in a long time.
 This type of data may still be useful but is not currently being used.
 Organizations should develop processes for moving dormant data stores to lower-cost storage tiers, restricting unused access or implementing policies for automatically archiving dormant data after a certain period of time.